DESTINATIONS

 Following the abolition of slavery in 1835 an additional workforce was recruited from India and China.
 The cosmopolitan mix was further enhanced by the Creoles, a people of mixed African and European lineage.

-Although English is the official language in Mauritius, French is more widely spoken and is dominant in the media.
+Although English is the official language in Mauritius, French is more widely spoken and is dominant in the media, and both English and French are standard in Mauritius' luxury hotels.
 However, the language most spoken by Mauritians is Creole.
 Originating as the common tongue among slaves of differing origins, and between them and the colonists, the lingua franca of the island is based largely on French with elements of English, Hindi, Chinese and Malagasy.
 Despite its widespread use, it is neither taught in school or recognised officially.

-Mauritius is home to a diverse population practising different religions.
+Mauritius is home to a diverse population with a multitude of different faiths.
 It is thought that about half the population are Hindu, with the rest made up of Islam, Buddhism and Christianity.
+Interesting religious sites in Mauritius include Kaylasson Temple, Tamil Surya Oudaya Sangam Temple, and Saraswati Maa.

 Again, its diverse population affords the country a wide choice of cuisine.
 Seafood is very popular, with smoked marlin being at the top of the list of local delicacies.
 Rice is served with most dishes, including curries, rougaille (a meat, tomato, and onion dish with herbs and chilli), fricassee, and moulouktani (from mulligatawny - a curried soup made with small crabs and pieces of meat).